Mandy Leon: Ring of Honor (2014–2022; 2023)

 After ending her program with Hania, Leon entered a rivalry with Taeler Hendrix.
 The two wrestled in a dark match from the July 30 episode of ROH Television.
 Leon picked up the victory, but was attacked by Hendrix after the match.
 The two then brawled backstage.
 Weeks later, Leon came to the aid of Deonna Purrazzo, who was being attacked by Hendrix.
-This led to a tag match between the three, as well as a mystery partner for Taeler, in Lockport, New York, which saw Leon pinned by Hendrix’s partner, Jessicka Havok, after Hendrix drilled her with a steel chair.
+This led to a tag match between the three, as well as a mystery partner for Taeler, in Lockport, New York, which saw Leon pinned by Hendrix's partner, Jessicka Havok, after Hendrix drilled her with a steel chair.
 These events all led to Leon and Hendrix squaring off in the first ever No Disqualification match in Women of Honor history at ROH on SBG #276, with Hendrix coming out on top after hitting her Kiss Goodnight finisher onto a pile of chairs, after Leon decided to not hit Hendrix with one herself.
 Because of this loss, Leon found herself attempting to go to "a darker place", becoming noticeably more aggressive in her matches.
 Unfortunately, the feud was cut short when Hendrix was granted her release from Ring of Honor.
-To write her off, Leon handed ROH commentator Ian Riccaboni a tarot card of death, and said the WOH Division had been cleansed of dishonor.
+To write her off, Leon handed ROH commentator Ian Riccaboni a tarot card of death and said the WOH Division had been cleansed of dishonor.
 Leon would also wrestle her match that night with blood splattered on her body.

 Leon defeated Jessicka Havok in a match that aired on December 14, 2016.

 In March 2017, Leon was defeated by Sumie Sakai in a three-way match that also included Jenny Rose, while also displaying a heel persona and resorting to villainous tactics during the match.
-At the November 12 TV tapings, Leon defeated Stella Gray in singles action.
+At the November 12 TV tapings, Leon defeated Stella Gray in singles action but did not air until the December 13th, 2017th episode of ROH Women of Honor.

-Leon was later announced as one of the participants in the Women of Honor Championship Tournament in 2018.
+Leon was later announced as one of the participants in the inaugural Women of Honor Championship tournament in 2018.
 She defeated Madison Rayne in the first round, but was defeated by Kelly Klein in the quarterfinals.